iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 In this guide, we explored how to set up CML with a dedicated runner on AWS.
-We exported the model from the runner in two ways: by pushing it directly to a Github repository and by pushing it to a DVC remote.
+We exported the model from the runner in two ways: by pushing it directly to a GitHub repository and by pushing it to a DVC remote.

 From here on out we could extend our CI/CD with a `deploy` step to bring the latest version of our model into production.
 This step might be conditional on